 - All applicants must start the process by creating an account and beginning a new application for the Fall via the UCLA Graduate Division website.

-- For applicants who are planning to enroll in Fall 2020, the Medical Informatics Home Area will have the same application process as the Bioinformatics Home Area.
-Applicants will be asked to complete the page “Plans for Graduate Study”.
-On this page, please select “Biosciences PHD – Bioinformatics” as your Major.
+- Applicants will be asked to complete the page “Plans for Graduate Study”.
+On this page, please select “Biosciences PHD – Medical Informatics” as your Major.

 - The GRE General Exam is not required.